-On the edge of the desert, a peaceful gateway to the southern Red Sea ...
+On the edge of the desert, a peaceful gateway to Egypt's southern Red Sea ...

 • Sharm El Sheikh

-Located on the Sinai Peninsula, this is the Red Sea's most popular dive destination ...
+Located on the Sinai Peninsula, this is the Red Sea's most popular dive tourist destination ...

 Where ocean meets desert, that's where the Red Sea lies.
 The region is well known to adherents of the great monotheistic religions as the sea that God was said to have parted with his own hand so that Moses could lead his brethren across to Sinai.
 With fascinating natural seascape environments it is one of earth's most exotic locations.

-The Red Sea stretches from Egypt's beautiful and renowned Sinai Peninsula in the north to the Sudanese border and the pristine reefs of St. John's in the south.
+Egypt's section of the Red Sea stretches from the beautiful and renowned Sinai Peninsula in the north to the Sudanese border and the pristine reefs of St. John's in the south.
 The seabed is on average 500m deep, however it reaches down as deep as 2.5 km at its deepest point.
 7 desert countries touch this narrow strip of water and it covers an area of about 438,000 km², which is 2,250 km in length and 355 km wide at its widest point.

 The Red Sea is a glittering example of what environmental cooperation and commitment can achieve.
-Despite the convenience of getting to the Red Sea from Europe and its consequent popularity amongst the diving community, the Red Sea boasts some of the best preserved marine environments on the planet, thanks to local authorities and dive operators protecting their tourism resources.
+Despite the convenience of getting to there from Europe and its consequent popularity amongst the diving community, the Red Sea boasts some of the best preserved marine environments on the planet, thanks to local authorities and dive operators protecting their tourism resources.

-Undoubtedly the Red Sea is as interesting as it is unique.
+Undoubtedly the sea is as interesting as it is unique.
 Essentially a cul-de-sac, a large portion of the Red Sea's marine life is indigenous, making the Red Sea a wondrous diving destination.

 • View a map of Egypt